arbor-sim/arbor/doc/single_cell.rst

         # Label this segment 'soma'.
         p = builder.add_sphere(radius=10, name='soma')

-        # Attach a cable to the soma with length 100 μm and constant raidus 4 μm.
+        # Attach a cable to the soma with length 100 μm and constant radius 4 μm.
         q = builder.add_cable(parent=p, length=100, radius=4, name='dend')

         # Attach two dendrites to the first of length 50 μm, that taper from 4 μm to 2 μm.